The future is something we build together.

 I believe that knowledge is power and that power belongs to the people, so I value communicating expertise to the public.
 That’s why I’ve spent my career translating complex ideas and jargon into plain language.

 I hold a Master of Arts degree and engage in academic circles, but I also write regularly in popular media such as the Brighton Beacon.
-I’ve taught courses at the undergraduate and graduate levels, and most recently collaborated on a new course for eCampus Ontario called Managing Complexity in the 21st Century.
+I’ve taught courses at the undergraduate and graduate levels, and continue to educate myself: during my first term of council I completed a Diploma in Municipal Administration to better understand municipal governance.
 I like to bring theory and practice together and make it accessible to everyone.

 I believe that we have everything we need to solve our problems, but only if we work together and share our skills and perspectives.
 I want to hear yours!